ygidtu/trackplot/docs/command.md

 path/to/bam2 LUSC
 ```

-Then the `--color-factor 2` means sashimi assign two colors to LUAD and LUSC separately automatically.
+Then the `--color-factor 2` means trackplot assign two colors to LUAD and LUSC separately automatically.

 - advanced usage: